How to Install Snow Guards on a Metal Roof Properly

 Apply Adhesive

 Using silicone caulk or other adhesive, apply adhesive under the roof guard before attaching the guard to the metal roof.
 The adhesive will add an additional seal between the metal roof and the snow guard, as well as protect the roof from the guard rubbing against it and damaging the paint.
-Some snow guards come with a built-in adhesive pad, in which case additional adhesive is likely unnecessary.
+Some snow guards come with a built-in adhesive pad, which is likely unnecessary if additional adhesive is used.

 Attach the Snow Guards to the Roof